michaelcourcy/kasten-tekton/README.md

 ## Test it

 We suppose you already have 2 clusters that we'll call source and destination and Kasten installed on both of them.
+On the source the pacman application is installed and we're going to migrate it on the destination cluster.

 You're going to install Tekton on one of these cluster or spin up a new cluster.
 We'll demonstrate the latter.